WiredNerd/pytest-sort/README.md

 ## Project description

 pytest-sort is a pytest plugin to automatically change the execution order of test cases.
-Changing the order of execution can help find test cases that only succeed because a different test left the system in a favorable state.
+Changing the order of execution can help find test cases that only succeed because of a favorable state.

 This plugin provides several options for controlling how the test cases are reordered.